GARDENS & PARKLAND

 Hartwell House also boasts a spring garden.
 In 2001, a path leading to the canal temple was planted with 10,000 daffodils.
 In the orchard, old varieties of apples are grown and the walls of the former kitchen garden support apricot, peach, pear and plum trees.

 Throughout the year, Hartwell host garden tours with head gardener, Richard Jones.
-Peruse the What's On guide here for the available next tour date.
+Peruse the Things to do area of our website for the next available tour date.